intel/libipt/doc/howto_libipt.md

 correct image based on context switch information in the Intel PT trace.
 If you want to manage this on your own, you can use `pt_insn_set_image()` to replace the image a decoder uses.

+#### The Traced Image Section Cache

+When using multiple decoders that work on related memory images it is desirable to share image sections between decoders.
+The underlying file sections will be mapped only once per image section cache.

+Use `pt_iscache_alloc()` to allocate and `pt_iscache_free()` to free an image section cache.
+Freeing the cache does not destroy sections added to the cache.
+They remain valid until they are no longer used.

+Use `pt_iscache_add_file()` to add a file section to an image section cache.
+The function returns an image section identifier that uniquely identifies the section in this cache.
+Use `pt_image_add_cached()` to add a file section from an image section cache to an image.

+Multiple image section caches may be used at the same time but it is recommended not to mix sections from different image section caches in one image.

 #### Synchronizing